Careers

 TO APPLY:

-To apply for this position, you must submit a complete application package, which includes:
+To apply for this position, you must submit a complete application package, consisting of:

 • Your resume

-Following the instructions above, only those applications received by 12:00 pm PST (noon) on Monday, March 25, 2024 will be considered.
+Following the instructions above, only those applications received by 12:00 pm PST (noon) on Friday, June 28th, 2024, will be considered.
 Incomplete applications or late applications will not be evaluated or acknowledged, and only those applicants who pass all initial screening requirements will be considered for the next step in the selection process.
-Your resume and Employment Application Form may be evaluated as part of the screening process with respect to the position requirement to be able to communicate in writing in an effective and clear manner.
+Your resume and cover letter may be evaluated as part of the screening process with respect to the position requirement to be able to communicate in writing in an effective and clear manner.
 Candidates may be required to complete a written assignment or other assessment(s) as part of the selection process.

 To apply for this position, you must be eligible to work in Canada.
 You must be a Canadian citizen or permanent resident of Canada or authorized in writing to work in Canada under the federal Immigration Act.
 For further information, please refer to the BC Public Service website.